 Network Solutions pricing:

-Domain extension Registration Renewal
+| Domain extension | Registration | Renewal |

-• Domain transfers: Incoming domain transfers are $9.99.
+- Domain transfers: Incoming domain transfers are $10.99.
 Outgoing transfers do not have an associated cost and can be completed by the customer from within their account.

-• Additional services: Network Solutions offers hosting, site builders, ecommerce, email, marketing and IT services.
+- Additional services: Network Solutions offers hosting, site builders, ecommerce, email, marketing, and IT services.

-9. Bluehost
+8. Bluehost

 Headquartered in Orem, Utah, Bluehost was founded in 2003 and is primarily a hosting provider that also offers domains.
+They are especially well‑known for their WordPress hosting plans.

 Snapshot of services